 **This section last updated 11:00am EDT Wednesday 22July 2020**

 The Embassy is aware that there are still cruise ships off the coast of the US with crew remaining on board.
 Crew members cannot disembark at a US port until the cruise lines can satisfy the stringent requirements that have been imposed by the US Centers for Disease Control and Prevention (CDC).
 One requirement is that charter flights must be arranged to repatriate crew, as US authorities will not allow crew to travel on commercial aircraft or other forms of public transportation.

 On 16 April 2020, Ambassador Arthur Sinodinos wrote to Australian crew members.
 You can read the Ambassador’s letter here.
 Further updates have been emailed to crew who have registered with us (see below) as new information has become available.

-Carnival/HAL/Princess consolidated non-essential crew onto ships to sail to Europe or Asia and to connect with flights to Australia.
-The Regal Princess, Sky Princess, Nieuw Statendam and Carnival Breeze arrived in Europe and their crew flown to Australia.
-The Emerald Princess is currently en route to Rotterdam.
-Several other ships have arrived in, or are currently enroute to Manila.
+Carnival/HAL/Princess consolidated non-essential crew onto ships sailing to Europe or Asia, where they connected with commercial flights to Australia.
+The Regal Princess, Sky Princess, Emerald Princess, Nieuw Statendam and Carnival Breeze arrived at various ports in Europe.
+Several other ships have arrived in, or are currently en route to Manila.

-Royal Caribbean Cruise Line (RCCL) transferred Australian crew from various RCCL and Celebrity ships onto the Freedom of the Seas for repatriation on charter flights from Barbados to London, the first of which departed on 24 May.
-Crew are connecting with commercial flights from London to Australia.
+Similarly, Royal Caribbean Cruise Line (RCCL) transferred Australian crew from various RCCL and Celebrity ships onto the Freedom of the Seas for repatriation on charter flights from Barbados to London and connecting commercial flights from London to Australia.

 In the meantime, cruise ships will continue to make regular stops at US ports for resupply and will coordinate with the US Coast Guard and public health agencies to provide transportation for any crew members who need emergency medical care.